 Can a current or former SRCD State Policy Fellow be a candidate for the SRCD Federal Policy Fellowship?

 Yes, as long as the candidate fulfills all of the requirements and the timelines align.

 What should applicants do if they have further questions?

 What is the application deadline for the SRCD Federal Policy Fellowship?

-We are no longer accepting applications for the 2019-2020 SRCD Federal Policy Fellowship (Deadline: December 14, 2018).
+Applications for the 2022-2023 SRCD Federal Policy Fellowship were due by January 4, 2022, 11:59pm Eastern via an online portal.
 Applications are not usually accepted past the deadline.
 Applicants with extreme extenuating circumstances should contact the SRCD policy staff at email@example.com.